dbeck121/CPI-Helper-Chrome-Extension/README.md

 ### 3.18.0

+- [Improvement] Might survive login in some cases (experimental).
-- [Improvement] Increase loading performance
+- [Improvement] Improved performance of the extension.
+- [Fix] Solved problem with activating trace (on non-Edge Cell and Edge Cell tenants).
+- [Fix] Solved problem with error on not deployed Integration Flows.
-- [Fix] Solved problem with Firefox
+- [Fix] Solved problem with Firefox.

 ### 3.17.2

 - [Fix] Solved problem with activating trace (on non-Edge Cell and Edge Cell tenants) because of SAP bug.
-- [Fix] Could not beautify logs in some cases
+- [Fix] Could not beautify logs in some cases.

 ### 3.17.0